 Fran made a new video about the BlueAir filter problem.

 Fran has made another video about the air filter problems.
 BlueAir took back her BlueAir Classic filters.
 Fran now has new filter from Austin.
 These filters are classified as being industrial laboratory filters instead of personal home usage filters.

 In those environments you need totally different multistage filters, often with part of the system inside and part of it outside the building.
 Fran's lab is more comparable with our office.
 Our soldering, wood and metal working takes place in a separate building.
 We use completely different filters there.
-In fact the BlueAir filter that smelled the most sour, was the filter fitted in my personal living quarters above our office (yes, I have sacrificed the complete ground level of my house for my business).
-The less smelly SmokeStop filter was in our office with only desks and a maximum of three people doing deskwork there at the same time.
+In fact, the BlueAir filter that smelled the most sour, was the filter fitted in a quite part of the office where few people come.
+The less smelly SmokeStop filter was in the office with only desks and a maximum of three people doing deskwork there at the same time.
 We've run a single 3D printer in the office whilst the BlueAir SmokeStop filter was present.
 It's print time, whilst the BlueAir was present, was only a few hours with a good quality PLA filament.

-I've also got years of experience in the same location, in similar setups with Mountain Breeze carbon filters and nobrand carbon filter and DIY modified filters to fit in the older Mountain Breeze units.
+I've also got years of experience in similar setups with Mountain Breeze carbon filters and nobrand carbon filter and DIY modified filters to fit in the older Mountain Breeze units.
 Including experience of hours of soldering next to one of those filters.
 I've had three bad experiences with carbon filters in my life:

 In the meantime, BlueAir, or the official distributor in our country has not contacted us.
 I've not heard back from BlueAir at all.
 I'm going to ask around again and also contact the distributor directly.
 I've still not sent back the sour filters.
-I've placed them in an empty vented room in direct sun light in my moms apartment building.
+I've placed them in an empty vented room in direct sun light.
 I'm curious to what happens, as some people have suggested that can help.
 I'm also wanting to experiment with one of our UV-C lights, and see what happens.